 You are going to be hiking and you are going to stink, you won’t want to be carrying more than 1-2 duplicate pieces of clothing at all as it will just be dead weight on your back.

-What you need to focus on is choosing the best gear to take the abuse, removing synthetics and choose merino wool for better odor protection and NEVER BRING COTTON ANYTHING!
+What you need to focus on is choosing the best gear to take the abuse, removing synthetics, and choosing merino wool for better odor protection and NEVER BRING COTTON ANYTHING!

 Many will bring two sets of clothes, one that is hiked in constantly, and another to switch into for bed to be out of the dirty and grimy clothes for a few hours.